-Figure 5a shows the changes in the total concentration of n-alkanes normalized to dry weight in the six biomes.
-Figure 5b also presents concentration data but normalized to TOC.
-The latter was only reported for studies in the deciduous forest, grass- or shrubland, and peat vegetation types.
+Figure 5a shows the changes in the total concentration of n-alkanes normalized to dry weight in the six biomes from 0-20 cm depth and Figure 5b shows the total concentation normalized to dry weight from 20 cm depth and below.
+Figures 6a and 6b also present concentration data but normalized to TOC.
+The latter was only reported for studies in the deciduous forest, grassor shrubland, and peat vegetation types.
 Below the uppermost mineral soil horizon, the results varied per study and biome.
-In areas with coniferous forest vegetation, there was some evidence of increasing concentration of n-alkanes with increasing depth within the A horizons (Marseille et al., 1999; Schäfer et al., 2016), though the majority of sites still had decreasing

-- concentrations (Schäfer et al., 2016) (Fig. 5a).
-There were mixed results at the sites with deciduous forest vegetation, depending on whether the n-alkane concentration was normalized to the TOC (Figs. 5a, 5b).
-Within the A horizons, conflicting trends were identified in two studies; Anokhina et al. (2018) found an increase in n-alkane concentrations by a range of 66.8% to - 120.9%, while Schäfer et al. (2016) noted decreases in concentrations ranging from 33.0% to 89.3%.
-Further down the profiles, 190 Anokhina et al. (2018) found a significant increase in concentration in an E horizon, followed by a decrease in a B horizon.
+In areas with coniferous forest vegetation, there was some evidence of increasing concentration of n-alkanes with increasing depth within the A horizons (Marseille et al., 1999; Schäfer et al., 2016), though the majority of sites still had decreasing concentrations (Schäfer et al., 2016) (Fig. 5a).
+There were mixed results at the sites with deciduous forest vegetation, depending on whether the n-alkane concentration was normalized to the TOC (Figs. 5a, 5b, 6a, 6b).
+Within the A horizons, conflicting trends were identified in two studies; Anokhina et al. (2018) found an increase in n-alkane concentrations by a range of 66.8% to 120.9% (Fig. 6b), while Schäfer et al. (2016) noted decreases in concentrations ranging from 33.0% to 89.3% (Fig. 5a).
+Further down the profiles, Anokhina et al. (2018) found a significant increase in concentration in an E horizon, followed by a decrease in a B horizon (Figs. 6a, 6b).
 Other studies noted generally decreasing concentration through the whole profile (e.g., Angst et al., 2016; Bull et al., 2000; Cui et al., 2010; Wu et al., 2019).
-At sites with grassland vegetation, from the first to the second horizon, there was typically a decrease in the concentration of n-alkanes (Marseille et al., 1999; Schäfer et al., 2016; Bull et al., 2000), though there were 195 three sites where n-alkanes increased in concentration by a range of 4.8% - 22.2% (Celerier et al., 2009; Schäfer et al., 2016) (Fig. 5a).
-Only two studies on grasslands reported on horizons below the A: Celerier et al., 2009 found the concentration decreased from the A to B horizon by 53.56% while Feng and Simpson (2007) noted increases in the concentration of nalkanes C{24} - C{33} from the A to B horizon in four grasslands ranging from 100% to 350%, followed by further changes from the B to C horizon ranging from a 25.0% decrease to a 314.3% increase.
-Another study in a steppe biome measured not by horizons but by 15 cm intervals, and this study found alternating increases and decreases in the n-alkane concentrations down to a depth 200 of 97.5 cm (Buggle et al., 2010).
+At sites with grassland vegetation, from the first to the second horizon, there was typically a decrease in the concentration of n-alkanes (Marseille et al., 1999; Schäfer et al., 2016; Bull et al., 2000), though there were three sites where n-alkanes increased in concentration by a range of 4.8% - 22.2% (Celerier et al., 2009; Schäfer et al., 2016) (Fig. 5a).
+Only two studies on grasslands reported on horizons below the A: Celerier et al., (2009) found the concentration decreased from the A to B horizon by 53.56% while Feng and Simpson (2007) noted increases in the concentration of n-alkanes C24-C33 from the A to B horizon in four grasslands ranging from 100% to 350%, followed by further changes from the B to C horizon ranging from a 25.0% decrease to a 314.3% increase.
+Another study in a steppe biome measured not by horizons but by 15 cm intervals, and this study found alternating increases and decreases in the n-alkane concentrations down to a depth of 97.5 cm (Buggle et al., 2010).